Wintermute0110/plugin.program.AEL.dev/NOTES.md

    be upgraded soon...

  * os.system(), os.open(), etc. are deprecated, and the subprocess module should be used instead for all platforms.
+(ONLY IMPLEMENTED IN UNIX).

+# DONE #

  * AEL may record the stdout of the launching program.
 This could be very useful to solve problems with the emulators.

-# DONE #
+(ONLY IMPLEMENTED IN UNIX).

+ * Record launching process stdout/stderr to file (UNIX only).

+ * Make sure Launching from Favourites/Collections/Virtual Launchers works OK.

  * Command to delete Collections.